-If we avoid the first four errors of self-publishing (poor content, cover, title, and editing), we can still ruin our hard work with a poor file conversion.
-Just because a book looks good in Microsoft Word, doesn’t mean it’s going to convert nicely.
+If we avoid the first four errors of self-publishing (poor content, cover, title, and editing), we can still ruin our hard work with formatting errors.
+Just because a book looks good in Microsoft Word, doesn’t mean it’s going to convert nicely to an e-book.
 Even one conversion error will lower a reader’s esteem for our work; numerous ones will cause them to stop reading altogether.

-Here are some conversion errors I’ve encountered with books.
+Here are some formatting errors I’ve encountered with books.
 These mostly relate to e-books, but I’ve also seen some of them in printed books:

 - Missing paragraph indents: A new paragraph is not indented but is flush left.